Energy economics: Rebound effect studies (1860s to 1930s)

-The Energy Efficiency Gap (1980s to 1990s)
+Energy efficiency gap studies (1980s to 1990s)

 Suboptimal investment in improvement of energy efficiency resulting from market failures/barriers prevents the optimal use of energy.
 From an economical standpoint, a rational decision-maker with perfect information will optimally choose between the trade-off of initial investment and energy costs.
 However, due to uncertainties such as environmental externalities, the optimal potential energy efficiency is not always able to be achieved, thus creating an energy efficiency gap.

-Green Nudges (1990s to Current)
+Green nudges (1990s to Current)

 While the energy efficiency gap considers economical investments, it does not consider behavioural anomalies in energy consumers.
 Growing concerns surrounding climate change and other environmental impacts have led to what economists would describe as irrational behaviours being exhibited by energy consumers.
 A contribution to this has been government interventions, coined "green nudges’ by Thaler and Sustein (2008), such as feedback on energy bills.
 Now that it is realised people do not behave rationally, research into energy economics is more focused on behaviours and impacting decision-making to close the energy efficiency gap.